Programie/KeyboardMapper/README.md

 EndSection
 ```

-Also make sure, your user has the permission to access the device files.
+Also make sure, your user has the permission to access the device files (located in `/dev/input`).

-After that, you can start the application and select the input device in the settings (usually a device file in `/dev/input`).
+After that, you can start the application and select the input devices to use in the settings.

 ## Usage